arjunmat/slack-chat/README.md

 When users send a message, it will show up as a chat in the Channel specified by you.

 ### Changelog
+v1.3
+> 1. Added server PHP example and documentation for Private Channels
+> 2. Disabled the textbox while connecting to slackchat

 v1.2
 > 1. bug fixes and performance improvements